-CORE provider courses are delivered by one or more CORE instructors who have been certified by the New Zealand Resuscitation Council.
-Each course will have a Course Director, who is responsible for the delivery of the course.
+Face-to-face training is delivered by one or more CORE instructors who have been certified by the New Zealand Resuscitation Council.

 Face-to-face training focuses on two areas:

 - 1. The practical skills of resuscitation - 2.
 Scenarios for the management of collapse and medical emergencies.